damiancipolat/nodejs_lambda_stack/README.md

 - stage.json: Use this file when NODE_ENV = stage.
 - production.json: Use this file when NODE_ENV = production.
-- **custom-environment-variables.json**: this is a special file, is used to mix the configuration schema with ENVIRONMENT VARIABLES, map the variables name with environment variables, example:
+- **custom-environment-variables.json**: this is a special file, is used to mix the configuration schema with ENVIRONMENT VARIABLES, map the variables name with environment variables with the same name, example:

 ```json
 {